jsreport/docs/docs/configuration.md

 **phantom.portRightBoundary** (`number`) - set a specific port range for phantomjs server

 ##Script tasks
+This option affect the custom scripts as well as templating engines execution.

 **tasks** (`object`) - this attribute is `optional` and is used to configure component executing custom scripts.
 This component is use to excute javascript templating engines during rendering or in scripts extension.